 Early History of the Adun family

-Another 183 words (13 lines of text) covering the years 127 and 1270 are included under the topic Early Adun History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Adun research.
+Another 92 words (7 lines of text) covering the years 127 and 1270 are included under the topic Early Adun History in all our PDF Extended History products and printed products wherever possible.

 Adun Spelling Variations